 - If your mower doesn’t have a fuel shut-off valve, use pinch pliers on your line to stop fuel flow.

-- Identify a section of fuel line to check and remove the end of the line from the component (the end furthest from the fuel tank).
+- Identify a section of the fuel line to check and remove the end of the line from the component (the end furthest from the fuel tank).
 Place the end into a container to collect fuel.

 - Start your fuel flow by opening the fuel shut-off valve or removing the pinch pliers.